ccb60/ccb60/README.md

 ## About Casco Bay and Casco Bay Estuary Partnership

 Casco Bay Estuary Partnership (CBEP) is one of twenty eight National Estuary Programs.
-Each National Estuary Program is a locally led, non-regulatory, collaborative organization that works to address challenges facing Estuaries of National Significance and the communities on their shores.
+Each National Estuary Program is a locally led, non-regulatory, science-based collaborative organization that works to address challenges facing Estuaries of National Significance and the communities on their shores.

 CBEP works with dozens of partner organizations, including federal, state, and local government; colleges and universities; non-profits and interest groups; local businesses and private citizens on behalf of Casco Bay, a coastal embayment in southern Maine.

-You can find more information about CBEP on our (web site)[cascobayestuary.org]
+You can find more information about CBEP on our [web site](cascobayestuary.org).

 Casco Bay is approximately 160 square miles in size, dotted with hundreds of islands.
 The roughly 980 square mile watershed is long and narrow, extending